Ireland to ask UN body to investigate Belarus grounding

 But Europe’s aviation regulator said on Wednesday that Belarus’s actions had also cast doubt on its ability to provide safe air navigation, and some international officials are pushing for an investigation close to the type seen when a plane crashes or something goes technically wrong.

-“What we’ll be looking for is an investigation under Article 55e of the Convention of the Council (ICAO) and my understanding is that this would be the first such investigation,” Eamon Ryan said, speaking after a meeting of ministers at the OCED’s International Transport Forum, which agreed to condemn the “coercive, forced landing.”
+“What we’ll be looking for is an investigation under Article 55e of the Convention of the Council (ICAO) and my understanding is that this would be the first such investigation,” Eamon Ryan said.

+He was speaking after a meeting of ministers at the Organisation for Economic Co-operation and Development’s International Transport Forum, in which several other countries condemned what Ryan described as a “coercive, forced landing.”
+No common position on the issue was agreed at the meeting.

 Article 55e gives the council the power to “investigate, at the request of any contracting state, any situation which may appear to present avoidable obstacles to the development of international air navigation.”